ZhengyiLu01/Fashionista/README.md

 ### Helina Fikru Yilma
 Contributions:

-Resposnible on Back-end.
 Implemented the search Activity for categories of clothes for the front-end.
 Tried to implement 3D rendering of clothes using Filament.
+Tried creating categories of clothes and product list for both frontend and backend(Postgresql and Firebase).

 For paperwork, contributed in all presentation including this read me file.
 Also contributed in designing UI interface and whole of the ux chart.